jairamr/file-ingestor/README.md

 > You can register a new client with the **Setup** utility.
 It will build the necessary folder structure.

 Each parsed record is then formatted into an Avro Generic Object and published using a Kafka Publisher.
+The CustomAvroSerializer class uses the MockSchemaRegistryClient, to avoid registering the Avro Schem for Entity objects (you may wany to change this)